andreasbalevik/hugo-fjordapartments.com/content/info/_index.en.md

 title: Practical information

 faq:

+- title: Location
+  content: Our apartments are located in the hearth of Balestrand.
+Short distances to everything you should need.
+Grocery stores, resturants, tourist information and walking distance to boat (Bergen, Flom), bus and parking

 - title: How do i book an apartment?
   content: We use Airbnb for booking.
 Under the menu Apartments you will find a list of available apartments.
 All apartments have a direct link to aribnb for booking.
-  button-text: Go to our apartments
+  button: Go to our apartments
-  button-link: apartments.html
+  url: apartments.html

 - title: About our apartments
   content: "<ul>